dimitri-xyz/haskell-coinbase-pro/README.md

-Haskell language access library for the GDAX Exchange (formerly Coinbase).
+Haskell language access library for the Coinbase Pro exchange (formerly GDAX).

 Allows the use of: